TylersPortfolio/Machine-Learning-Adventure-/README.md

 Thank you for taking the time read and look at my code.
 If you want to continue to help me grow you are more than welcome to help.

-Furthermore this repisortory is going to set up as small individual lessons and projects that I complete throughout years of learning.
+Furthermore this repisortory is set up as small individual lessons and projects that I complete throughout years of learning.